Null controllability of damped nonlinear wave equation: Controllability for linear damped hyperbolic system

-We will show that this map has a fixed point, thus this gives the desire conclusion.
-In the rest of the proof, we will show that $\mathcal{F}$ is a contraction mapping, then by contraction mapping theorem, $\mathcal{F}$ has a fixed point.
+We aim to show that this map has a fixed point, which would yield the desired conclusion.
+In the remainder of the proof, we demonstrate that $\mathcal{F}$ is a contraction mapping, and then by contraction mapping theorem, $\mathcal{F}$ has a fixed point.